Work-With-Phoenix/phoenix-ux/README.md

 ## Notes

 There are more animations and components available and I will be updating them and making them available as soon as I am able to.
-I am als woring on a more comprehensive documentation and AI-powered solutions to improve Ux development all round.
+I am also working on a more comprehensive documentation and AI-powered solutions to improve UI/UX development all round.

 ## Available Components